-State and regional tournament directors must notify teams of any site-dependent rule or other rule modification at least 30 days prior to the tournament.
+- State and regional tournament directors must notify teams of any site-dependent rule or other rule modification with as much notice as possible, ideally at least 30 days prior to the tournament.

 I pledge to put forth my best effort in the Science Olympiad tournament and to uphold the principles of honest competition.
 In my events, I will compete with integrity, respect, and sportsmanship towards my fellow competitors.
 I will display courtesy towards Event Supervisors and Tournament Personnel.
 My actions will exemplify the proud spirit of my school, team, and state.

 On behalf of the coaches and assistants at this tournament, I pledge to encourage honesty and respect for tournament personnel, our fellow coaches, and other team members.
 We want our efforts to bring honor to our community and school.

 On behalf of the parents and spectators I pledge to be an example for our children by:

 - respecting the rules of Science Olympiad,